tahseena-mahmud/Face-Mask-Detection-for-COVID19/README.md

 The dataset is an amalgamation of two datasets:
 1. Collected from Prajna Bhandary https://github.com/prajnasb/observations/tree/master/experiements/data
-2. Collected from Emrul Zawad (crosses github upload file size restrictions)
+2. Collected from Chandrika Deb https://github.com/chandrikadeb7/Face-Mask-Detection/tree/master/dataset

 # How to run the program